gretelai/trainer/src/gretel_trainer/b2/README.md

 - Custom CSV datasets need their names to be compatible with Gretel model name restrictions
 - CustomExecutor
 - Local working dir for Trainer runner json files (and also CSVs above)
+- GretelAuto (+ validation check only present when trainer=True)
+- GretelDGAN and GretelGPTX validations (check only present when trainer=False)
+- Port over the (auto) cleanup stuff?